 :featureType = "trajectory";

 The O3(o) and NO3(o) data are associated with the coordinate values time(o), lat(o), lon(o), and alt(o).
 All elements for one trajectory will have the same trajectory index value.
-The flat dimension (obs) may be the unlimited dimension or not.
+The sample dimension (obs) may be the unlimited dimension or not.

 The index variable (trajectory_index) is identified by having an attribute with name of "instance_dimension" whose value is the trajectory dimension name.
-It must have the flat dimension as its single dimension, and must be type integer.
+It must have the sample dimension as its single dimension, and must be type integer.
 Each value in the trajectory_index variable is the zero-based trajectory index that the element belongs to.
 The elements are associated with the trajectories using the same algorithm as in A9.2.5.

 A9.5 Annotated examples: Time Series of Profiles